SanjoSolutions/support-on-patreon-graphic/README.md

-# "Support on Patreon" graphic
+# A "Support on Patreon" graphic

-A "Support on Patreon" graphic.

 ![Support on Patreon](support_on_patreon.png)